 So often we judge ourselves on how many things we do.
 How many meetings did I attend today?
 How many emails did I send?
 This all makes us feel important and gives us a very quick ego trip, which quickly leaves us as soon as we walk through the front door at home.

 Do our kids really care how many emails we sent or how busy we were at work today?
 No, they care about love and cuddles and stories and bath time.
-They care about having a happy parent who is present.

 Being happy after a day at work happens when we get the most important tasks done and feel a real sense of accomplishment.
 On the flip side, taking on too much can fuel anxiety and angst for the sake of our to-do lists.
 Choosing what to say ‘no’ to is as important as choosing what to say ‘yes’ to with our time.

 I was someone who used to boast about the number of meetings I attended and how ‘busy’ I always was.
 I actually got a kick out of being seen to be busy, but now I realise I was lacking focus on the things that mattered, and on the fast track to burnout.

 That was until I heard about a simple concept that I like to call the ‘three’ concept.
 Let me introduce you.
 It’s a game changer, and not just relevant for our careers but everything we do – at home and at work.